Heterarthrus wuestneii (Konow, 1805)

 prepupa taken out of the cocoon

 A large, upper-surface (often nearly full depth) blotch, without a hint of a preceding corridor, beginning in the tip of a leaf segment.
-Often a well-defined first section of the mine is much shalllower, green in transparancy.
+Often a well-defined first section of the mine is much shallower, green when lighted from behind.
 Frass in loose grains.
 Like in H. aceris the cocoon, that is formed in the mine, drops out of the leaf along with a circular section of the upper epidermis.
 Like in all Heterarthrus species the larva has thoracic feet that are reduced to triangular stumps.

 Sapindaceae, narrowly monophagous